|

 "Fëanáro," called Taurnil, "come and

-Finally, when the camp was complete, the elves laid out their
+When the camp was complete, the elves laid out their bedrolls

-ward to rest.
-Lulled by their gentle singing, Eowyn soon fell
+rest.
+Lulled by their gentle singing, Eowyn soon fell asleep.

 When she awoke it was still dark.